GF-Estonian/GF-Estonian/data/README.md

 	# Generate all forms (guess if needed)
 	sed 's/$/ \/\/_A_ *, \/\//' | etsyn -cio utf8 -GO |

-	# Keep only the 6 forms but exclude hyphenated words
+	# Keep only the 6 forms
 	etsyn-to-6forms.py --tag=A | sort | uniq

 ### abileks_utf8.lx